 Who doesn’t love a good zoo?
 Honolulu Zoo located in Waikiki houses a collection of unique critters to see.
 From playful monkeys and lemurs to colourful tropical birds, there’s a little something for everyone to enjoy.
 Visitors can gain an in-depth understanding of the various animals.
 As well as get questions answered by the friendly staff and pick up a souvenir at the gift store.
-The zoo is an easy spot to walk to and buses are also available for drop offs.
+The zoo is an easy spot to walk to and buses are also available for drop-offs.

 Catch a Live Show

-There are plenty live shows to check out while visiting Honolulu.
+There are plenty of live shows to check out while visiting Honolulu.
 Some of which are even free for tourists.

 The Magic of Polynesia is a favourite among visitors, incorporating traditional Hawaiian dancing, fire spinning, breathtaking backdrops, and magic!
 Guests can grab a ticket just for the show, or they can splurge and enjoy a delicious dinner to go with the experience.
 The show is very entertaining and worth checking out whilst visiting.

 Other shows include the free hula show and fireworks display on the beach throughout the week.
 These are excellent alternatives and are still very entertaining if wanting to save a couple bucks.

 Honolulu is home to countless different attractions to entertain any type of traveller.
 Whether you are wanting to relax and unwind or are seeking thrill and adventure, the city can deliver what you’re searching for.
 Do you know of any things people visiting Honolulu shouldn’t miss?
 Leave a comment below.